olijeffers0n/rustplus/README.md

 A lot of code and ideas have come from the JavaScript version of a wrapper, so I will credit it now:
 [RustPlus.js](https://github.com/liamcottle/rustplus.js)
-I have used their Protocol Buffer file for this, as well as instructions on how to use the command line tool to get the information you need.
+I have used their Protocol Buffer file for generating the necessary requests so chuck some support their way

 ## Installation:
 Install the package with: